Test-Time Adaptation via Conjugate Pseudo-labels: Conjugate Pseudo Labels

 We now emphasize that by the nature of our approximations, there is an additional simple interpretation of the conjugate loss: it is also equal to the original loss (\ref{eq:loss_separable}) applied to the ``psuedo-labels'' $\cpl_\theta(x) = \nabla f(h_\theta(x))$, where CPL refers to conjugate pseudo-labels, i.e.,

-This property is known as the Fenchel-Young inequality, that is $f(x) + f^*(u) \leq x^T u$ holding with equality when $u = \nabla f(x)$.
-In other words, our conjugate adaptation loss is precisely equivalent to self-training under the specific soft pseudo-labels given by $y = \nabla f(h_\theta(x))$.
+This property is known as the Fenchel-Young inequality, that is $f(x) + f^\star(u) \geq x^T u$ holding with equality when $u = \nabla f(x)$.
+In other words, our conjugate adaptation loss is precisely equivalent to self-training under the specific soft pseudo-labels given by $\cpl = \nabla f(h_\theta(x))$.
 And indeed, for many cases, this may be a more convenient form to compute than explicitly computing the conjugate function at all.
 For this reason, we refer to our method as that of \emph{conjugate pseudo-labels}.

 In the case of cross-entropy loss, this approach then corresponds exactly to self-training using labels given by the softmax applied to the current hypothesis.
-We must emphasize, however, that while our conjugate formulation indeed has this ``simple'' form for the case of cross-entropy loss, the real advantage comes in that it provides the ``correct'' \pseudolabel for use with \emph{other} losses, which may result in pseudo-labels different from the ``common'' softmax operation. \paragraph{Example: conjugate pseudo-labels for PolyLoss.} PolyLoss \citep{polyloss} is a recently-proposed simple alternative to cross-entropy loss than has been shown to improve performance across a wide variety of compute tasks.
+We must emphasize, however, that while our conjugate formulation indeed has this ``simple'' form for the case of cross-entropy loss, the real advantage comes in that it provides the ``correct'' \pseudolabel for use with \emph{other} losses, which may result in pseudo-labels different from the ``common'' softmax operation.

+\paragraph{Example: conjugate pseudo-labels for PolyLoss.} PolyLoss \citep{polyloss} is a recently-proposed simple alternative to cross-entropy loss than has been shown to improve performance across a wide variety of compute tasks.
 This loss is given by the form